Vierset-Barse

 Vierset-Barse is a district of the municipality of Modave, located in the province of Liège in Wallonia, Belgium.

 The area has been inhabited since prehistoric times.
 During the Middle Ages, there was a court of justice in the village of Vierset.
 Vierset, the main village of the district, contains a communal building from the late 19th century, a village church from 1857 and Vierset Castle, built on the ruins of a medieval castle in the 18th century.

+The hamlet Limet is also part of Vierset-Barse.